Laur3llEem3li/Laur3llEem3li/README.md

 I made a script for a popular mmorpg called Growtopia, that automatically logs in multiple accounts and starts farming and breaking blocks automatically, not a hard project just a base I made so that in the future if I want to automate anything in the game I can do it.

-Simple kernel based bunnyhop cheat for the game called cs:go which is undetected by vac(valve anticheat)
+Simple kernel based bunnyhop cheat for the game called cs:go which is undetected by vac(valve anticheat)❗

+## Goals

+- Getting into the working world in IT.
+- Finishing up my school.
+- To keep learning.

 ## Best feat
 My best feat so far in my opinion has to be being able to replicate an exploit that was found in a game called Escape from tarkov where u would make a shader in unity and replacing a shader in the game files and matching the game file size to avoid detection by Eac giving u wallhacks.

 ## Overall
+Overall I am well versed in the IT world and have alot of basic knowledge in IT.
-Overall I am ready to learn and a fast learner so if u give me the chance to work with you and your company I will make it worth ur time.
+I am a fast learner and ready to put my own time into learning something new.

+If you give me the chance to work with you and your company I will make it worth your time.

-Thank u for taking the time to read my about section. 💜
+Thank you for taking the time to read my about section. 💜